Skip to main content

 BuiltinData -> BuiltinData -> BuiltinData -> any

-To create a Plutus script using Plutus Tx, it is common to first write a function that takes the corresonding Haskell domain types and returns Bool.
+To create a Plutus script using Plutus Tx, it is common to first write a function that takes the corresponding Haskell domain types and returns Bool.
 For example, the following function can be used to implement the main business logic of a Plutus V1 spending script:

 myV1SpendingScriptTyped :: MyDatum -> MyRedeemer -> PlutusLedgerApi.V1.ScriptContext -> Bool

 where MyDatum and MyRedeemer are your user-defined Haskell types specific to your contract.
-If you are writing a Plutus V2 script, use PlutusLedgerApi.V2.ScriptContext.

 From myV1SpendingScriptTyped, you can obtain BuiltinData -> BuiltinData -> BuiltinData -> any, and subsequently compile it to UPLC, via